 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-And the very short answer is this is a HIT.
-For a slightly longer response, might I say that Miracles from Heaven is a MUST SEE if you or anyone you care about has ever battled a life-altering disease, questioned where God is in all the mess of life or just loves a good tear jerker (BRING THE KLEENEX).
+Miracles from Heaven is a MUST SEE if you or anyone you care about has ever battled a life-altering disease, questioned where God is in all the mess of life, or just loves a good tear-jerker (BRING THE KLEENEX).

 Let’s start with the major question most anyone is going to have — how cheesy, questionable and over the top is the “miracle”?
-Allow me to preface this by saying that the miracle does not happen until over seventy-five minutes into the film and by the time 10 year old Anna Beam (Kylie Rogers) is healed, the film has hopefully moved the audience beyond the rudamentory question Christy (Jennifer Garner) asks Dr. Nurko (Eugenio Derbez):
+Allow me to preface this by saying that the miracle does not happen until over seventy-five minutes into the film and by the time 10-year-old Anna Beam (Kylie Rogers) is healed, the film has hopefully moved the audience beyond the rudimentary question Christy (Jennifer Garner) asks Dr. Nurko (Eugenio Derbez):

 “Can you tell me how?
 Can you explain it to me?” – Christy Beam

 |Miracles from Heaven. (c) Sony Pictures.|

 And you’re nodding your head in agreement with Dr. Nurko when he says that he “can’t medically say” that little Anna has been cured.
 We cannot explain the healing or what happened in the trunk of the tree.
 Some of us will agree it has to be a miracle, others will just shake our heads in amazement and still, others might be skeptical of the Beam family account.

 |Eugenio Derbez, Kylie Rogers, Jennifer Garner. (c) Sony Pictures.|

 But whatever your beliefs, the message of Miracles from Heaven is that “every day is a miracle” and the power of faith and people’s kindness.
 And what a great and positive message that is for this Easter season.